 Limit Window Treatments

-Since lighting is key and natural light is a rare commodity in the autumn and winter, Brantmark said the window is an important feature in any Scandinavian room.
+According to Brantmark, the window is an important feature in any Scandinavian room.
 In order to let as much light in as possible, window treatments are typically kept to a bare minimum.

-"Curtains are kept simple and fuss-free and often in a beautiful sheer linen," Brantmark says.
+"Curtains are kept simple and fuss-free and often in a beautiful sheer linen," she says.
 "I love them when they are a little longer so they pool on the floor.
 Don't be fooled, though, there is nearly always a near-invisible blackout blind tightly rolled up behind the linen for summer nights when the sun barely dips below the horizon."

 Infuse Scandi Pieces

 When you're trying to achieve that Scandinavian style, there are a few go-to brands Brantmark recommends to finish the look.
 She's a big fan of the classic midcentury furniture designers such as Hans Wegner, notably the Flag Halyard, and the Wishbone chairs which are at the top of her wish list.
-But it's the new Nordic designers that are really taking her fancy such as Muuto, Hay, and Tradition.
+But it's the new Nordic designers that are really taking her fancy, such as Muuto, Hay, and Tradition.

-With less daylight hours, plenty of warm layers are needed at the ready to bundle up and stay cozy.
+With fewer daylight hours, plenty of warm layers are needed at the ready to bundle up and stay cozy.
 Think thick, natural materials, but be mindful of the pieces you layer with.
-"Add one thing at a time, be careful not to overwhelm the space with too many items and always ask yourself why you're bringing a new décor item to the space," says Brantmark.
+"Add one thing at a time, be careful not to overwhelm the space with too many items, and always ask yourself why you're bringing a new décor item to the space," says Brantmark.
 "Each one should have a practical or aesthetic purpose that doesn't overtake the room.
 They should all work in harmony with each other."